dtaralla/bevy-rrise/README.md

 **First, take a look at the system requirements for [Rrise](https://github.com/dtaralla/rrise)**: they are the same for bevy-rrise!

 Definitely take a look at the [examples](/examples) for the best way to learn how this crate works.
+To be able to compile and run the examples, you should generate the example Wwise project soundbanks first (located in [examples/WwiseProject](/examples/WwiseProject)).

 Just add the plugin settings as resources to your Bevy app, then add the plugin itself.
 That's it, you can now spawn `RrEmitter` components, `RrEmitterBundle`s or `RrDynamicEmitterBundle`s!